MicrosoftDocs/sdk-api/sdk-api-src/content/wbemprov/nf-wbemprov-iwbemdecoupledregistrar-register.md

 String identifying the locale for this registration.

+#### - strRegistration [in]

+Name of the provider being registered.

 #### - strScope [in]

 Object path representing the binding to a WMI provider registration object in a specified namespace.
 The scope object path can be <b>NULL</b>, indicating that the provider will support all namespaces.

-#### - strRegistration [in]

-Name of the provider being registered.

-#### - pUnknown [in]
+#### - strUser [in]

-Pointer to an object for particular registration.
-This interface will be queried to determine the interface support that the object is capable of servicing.
+String identifying the user for this registration.

 ## -returns